 Eugene area housing may be available at our network of farms and urban homesteads.
 Housing spaces include private rooms in communal households, dormitories, tipis, yurts, RVs, and homes ranging in size from tiny to three bedroom.
 Some housing includes meals.
 Some financial contribution may be required, depending on space.
 Some offer work trade either part or full.

 Program sites vary but are usually within biking and bus distance in the Eugene area.
 We also offer carpooling for sites off the busline, but most locations are within 10-15 miles of Eugene.
 Our focus is on the River Road neighborhood for most of our projects.

 Apply now, as spaces go quickly.
 We also have a wait list.
 Fill out the online form, email us, or give us a call.

 Zaniyan is adopting and expanding its Eagletree Herb Intern Program.
 Here is a video from its 2016 program:

 We hope to be adding classes in the future on all aspects of the human Life Cycle, including:

 - Midwifery & Natural Birth

-- Protecting the Future Teaching Children & Youth
+- Protecting the Future — Teaching Children and Youth

-- Preserving Indigenous & Many Nations Wisdom & Heritage
+- Preserving Indigenous and Many Nations Wisdom and Heritage

 - Awareness and Respect